 Meniere’s disease is a problem with the inner ear.
-Certain medications can help manage the symptoms of this disease.
+Certain medicines can help manage the symptoms of this disease.
 Some help reduce fluid pressure in the inner ear.
 Others help ease symptoms themselves.
-But no medication will cure Meniere’s disease.
-And no one medication is right for everyone.
-Discuss your options with your doctor.
+But no medicine will cure Meniere’s disease.
+And no one medicine is right for everyone.
+Discuss your options with your healthcare provider.

 Fluid buildup in your inner ear often causes the symptoms of Meniere’s disease.
 Drugs called diuretics rid the body of excess fluid.
 By doing so, they may help reduce fluid buildup in the ear.
 Diuretics may make your body lose a mineral called potassium.
 Because of this, you may also be given supplements to take.